ProfessionalCSharp/ProfessionalCSharp6/SignalRAndWebHooks/Readme.md

-# Readme - Code Samples for Chapter 41, ASP.NET MVC
+# Readme - Code Samples for Chapter 43, WebHooks and SignalR

 This chapter contains these samples:

+* SignalRSample
+    * ChatServer (contains SignalR and the HTML file ChatWindow for a HTML/JavaScript client)
+    * MvvmLib (Library used by WPFChatClient)
-* MVCSampleApp
+    * WPFChatClient (WPF Client)
-* MenuPlanner
+* WebHooksSample

-The MVCSampleApp was created with an empty ASP.NET Core Web project template.
-Many features for ASP.NET MVC have been added.

-The MenuPlanner application was created with the ASP.NET MVC Web project template.
-Sample code shows how to read and write from a database.
+The sample code of this chapter is using the .NET Framework because SignalR and WebHooks was not available for .NET Core at the time writing this book.
+However, the WPF application makes use of a .NET Core library for dependency injection.
+This is currently based on .NET Core RC1.

 To build and run the .NET Core samples, please install
 * Visual Studio 2015 Update 3